 4. Reduced blood sugar and blood pressure

 More often than not, vinegar is involved in an olive's lifecycle at some point.
-Many pickling methods finish the olives in a solution of vinegar and salt.
+As a preservative, many pickling methods finish the olives in a solution of vinegar and salt.
 That said, vinegar has been shown to reduce blood sugar levels.
 We're not doctors, but if a shot of olive juice can get our blood sugar levels down as opposed to a manufactured pill we'll happily self-prescribe.
+The strong olive flavor might be a bit much for some, but worth the health benefits.

 Additionally, olive juice is high in oleic acid, a fatty acid that naturally occurs in plant-based fats.
 It can help reduce high blood pressure and increases fat burning to aid in weight loss and fighting obesity.